SUBSCRIBE TO OUR FREE NEWSLETTER

 In an interview with National Public Radio two days later, Obama suggested that things could improve if Iran changed its ways:

-[I]t is possible that as a consequence of this engagement, that as a consequence of Iran being able to recognise that what's happening in Syria for example is leading to extremism that threatens their own state and not just the United States; that some convergence of interests begins to lead to conversations between, for example, Saudi Arabia and Iran; that Iran starts making different decisions that are less offensive to its neighbours; that it tones down the rhetoric in terms of its virulent opposition to Israel.
+[I]t is possible that as a consequence of this engagement, that as a consequence of Iran being able to recognize that what's happening in Syria, for example, is leading to extremism that threatens their own state and not just the United States; that some convergence of interests begins to lead to conversations between, for example, Saudi Arabia and Iran; that Iran starts making different decisions that are less offensive to its neighbors; that it tones down the rhetoric in terms of its virulent opposition to Israel.
 And, you know, that's something that we should welcome.

 Then Obama addressed the rest of the region:

-"There is the possibility that if you look at what's going on the Middle East right now, more and more states begin to recognise that their enemy is chaos and ISIL and disaffected young people, Shia and Sunni, who are attracted to, you know, ideologies that are in opposition to every regime here.
-And - and that's something that I think we should be willing to promote if in fact they can get there."
+"There is the possibility that if you look at what's going on in the Middle East right now, more and more states begin to recognize that their enemy is chaos and ISIL and disaffected young people, Shia and Sunni, who are attracted to, you know, ideologies that are in opposition to every regime here.
+And I think we should be willing to promote if they can get there."

-Both of those interviews were marked by a deliberate avoidance of any explicit admission that the United States might actually want to make any political-diplomatic moves toward cooperation with Iran.
-As presented by Obama, the most his administration would do is to lecture Iran on what it needed to do to correct its misbehaviour.
-Possible positive developments were cast in terms of actions that others might take, and subsequent US support for such actions.
+Both interviews were marked by a deliberate avoidance of any explicit admission that the United States might want to make any political-diplomatic moves toward cooperation with Iran.
+As Obama presented it, the most his administration would do was lecture Iran on what it needed to do to correct its misbehavior.
+Possible positive developments regarding actions others might take and subsequent US support for such actions were cast.

 An optimistic reading of his remarks might interpret them as veiled allusions to diplomatic aims that Obama intends to pursue: cooperation with Iran as well as Russia on a Syrian settlement, efforts to bring Iran and Saudi Arabia together and to get them to reach an accommodation.
 But such an interpretation would exaggerate the readiness of the Obama administration to break with the political consensus in Washington about Iran and the region.

-Obama and senior administration officials have repeated many times in the past two years the mantra that Iran is a state sponsor of terrorism and that its regional role is destabilising.
+Obama and senior administration officials have repeated many times in the past two years the mantra that Iran is a state sponsor of terrorism and that its regional role is destabilizing.
 Key US national security institutions also continue to reinforce that hoary political line on Iran as well.
-The well-worn habits of mind of senior officials and institutional interest will certainly continue to impose severe limits on the administration's diplomatic flexibility with regard to both Iran and Saudi Arabia through the end of the Obama administration.
+The well-worn habits of mind of senior officials and institutional interests will certainly continue to impose severe limits on the administration's diplomatic flexibility regarding both Iran and Saudi Arabia through the end of the Obama administration.